The campus with a quirky past but brilliant future

 A morgue or a chapel is not something you would expect to find inside a startup campus.
 While these areas are hidden — some curious-minded have been brave enough to visit these empty areas.

 The morgue area is secluded from our main building, inside an old wooden house that looks adorable.
 However, by the time you come in, you can already see a door that leads to the morgue.
-On the side of the main entrance, you will see a black staircase that leads underground and takes you to the chapel.
+On the main entrance side, you will see a black staircase that leads underground and takes you to the chapel.

 We have heard that the overall feeling when you enter the empty morgue is rather oppressing.
-When the new campus is built, Maria 01 will be disposed of both the morgue and chapel.
+When the new campus is built, both the morgue and chapel will be history.

 4. Ghostbusters stayed overnight inside the hospital

-In the Finnish TV-series “Aavedata”(Ghostbusters), a group of people ventures into the paranormal & historical buildings in Finland.
-The historical wing of the hospital (130th-year-old building), two years ago, was still lacking renovations.
+In the Finnish TV-series “Aavedata”(Ghostbusters), people venture into the paranormal & historical buildings in Finland.
+The historical wing of the hospital (130th-year-old facility), two years ago, was still lacking renovations.

-If you would go inside, you would be welcomed with a sumptuous and wide staircase that would wrap you with a mysterious vibe.
+If you went inside, you would be welcomed with a grand and sweeping staircase that would wrap you with a mysterious vibe.
 The majority of rooms inside the building still had hospital equipment and remained locked most of the time.

 This historical building is probably the setup for many urban stories and unexpected discoveries — making it the perfect spot for “Ghostbusters” to step in.

-In the episode they recorded, nothing of significance was found except for some voices and whispers that as of today remain unidentified.
-You can watch snippets of the episode here.
+In the episode they recorded, some voices and whispers that remain unidentified as of today.
+You can watch snippets of the episode in Finnish here.

 5. The “Not a Hospital” mark was put to keep real patients away

-The most known and recognizable landmark inside the whole campus is the “Not a Hospital” sign located in front of our main building.
-When the campus opened in 2016, it took a while for people to understand that Maria 01 is not a hospital anymore.
+The most known and recognizable landmark inside the whole campus is the “Not a Hospital” sign located in our main building.
+When the campus opened in 2016, it took a while to understand that Maria 01 is not a hospital anymore.

 There you go.
 We hope these secrets don’t scare you away but make you want to come over and discover Maria 01.
 It is amazing to be able to renovate a 130th-year-old hospital into a campus where over a thousand people are already building the future in Finland.